-I have written about this phenomenon at previous UN Human Rights Council sessions (see: “the shame of ome states at the Human Rights Council“; “freedom of expression and universal human rights“).
+I have written about this phenomenon at previous UN Human Rights Council sessions (see: ““Cultural practices and religious specificities” at the Human Rights Council“; “Freedom of expression and universal human rights“).
 However, this underlying tension arose again at the most recent session of the Council which finished on Friday.
 It is also an issue that drives our advocacy agenda in terms of the human rights we elect to focus on: i.e. those that are threatened or undermined by the use of culture, religion and tradition as a means for those with power to ensure lack of equality and rights applicable to all.
 The rights most vulnerable to this tend to include: freedom of thought and beliefs not shared by the majority, free expression and assembly, the rights of women, the rights of the child and equality for LGBTI people.

 It was for this reason I was interested in holding an event that explored this a little at the UN.
 In cooperation with the Association for Women’s Rights in Development (and co-sponsored by ILGA and the Observatory on the Universality of Rights) we organised an event at the Human Rights Council which looked at the role of the relationship between religion and state, how it can contribute to fostering an environment that is supportive of the foundational principle of the universality and indivisibility of human rights.
 Our panellists were: Dr. Ahmed Shaheed, Special Rapporteur on Freedom of Religion or Belief; Dr Karima Bennoune, Special Rapporteur in the Field of Cultural Rights; Andre Du Plessis, Head of Operations at ILGA; Pragna Patel, Director of Southall Black Sisters (UK); and Fatima Moreto from CDD-Mexico.
 All panellists voiced concern over religion, culture and tradition being used to undermine human rights and re-emphasised the role of faith and belief in the lives of many, and the importance of respecting rights of people not phenomena determined by history and habit.